Welcome to my blog.

 * * *

 After graduating with my MA in English from Abilene Christian University in May 2014, I spent a year working on my PhD in English at UT Arlington, but decided that the PhD (at least right now) wasn’t for me.
-I also hold a BA in English with a minor in Biblical Studies from ACU.
+I also hold a BA in English with a minor in Biblical Theology from ACU.

 * * *

 A disclaimer: I’ve been regularly blogging since 2008, the year I started college (though I have deleted all of my posts prior to 2010 for quality control reasons).
 If you know anything about what college (and, in my case, graduate school as well) does to a person, then you know that wrestling through new ideas is part and parcel to the process.
 As you go reading through my blog, you will likely encounter ideas in earlier posts that I no longer hold.
 Just as you wouldn’t want to be held accountable for everything you once believed or said, please give me the same benefit of the doubt.
 My blog, as a repository of my writing, has been instrumental in my journey to the present because, by writing out loud, I have had more honest conversations with people than I otherwise could have had.
 I have long resisted censoring my earlier posts to correspond to what I now think.
-Rather, I have left them alone as a monument to who I was and how I have changed, and as a gesture toward authenticity.
+Rather, I have largely left them alone as a monument to who I was and how I have changed, and as a gesture toward authenticity.

 * * *